-The volume of distribution of atomoxetine has been demonstrated to be approximate 0.85 L/kg, which is only slightly higher than the volume of total body water.
-For this reason, it is believed that atomoxetine is distributed into total body water.
+The volume of distribution of atomoxetine is approximately 0.85 L/kg, which is only slightly higher than the volume of total body water.
+For this reason, the belief is that atomoxetine is distributed into total body water.
 Peak concentrations of atomoxetine in plasma occurred 1 to 2 hours after administration, but may be delayed by a high-fat meal.
-The CNS pharmacokinetics of atomoxetine was studied in rats.
+Researchers studied the CNS pharmacokinetics of atomoxetine in rats.
 Penetration of the blood-brain barrier (BBB) is crucial in the pharmacokinetics of atomoxetine, as the CNS is the site of action for atomoxetine.
-The ratio of brain extracellular fluid (ECF) to plasma concentrations of Atomoxetine was determined to be 0.7 +/- 0.4, suggesting that movement across the BBB is primarily via diffusion rather than an active transport mechanism.
+The ratio of brain extracellular fluid (ECF) to plasma concentrations of atomoxetine was determined to be 0.7 +/- 0.4, suggesting that movement across the BBB is primarily via diffusion rather than an active transport mechanism.

 Atomoxetine is available in 10-mg, 18-mg, 25-mg, 40-mg, 60-mg, 80-mg, and 100-mg capsules as a hydrochloride salt.
-Atomoxetine can be taken with or without food as a once-daily dose in the morning, or as 2 evenly divided doses in the morning and afternoon.
+Patients can take atomoxetine with or without food as a once-daily dose in the morning, or as two evenly divided doses in the morning and afternoon.
 Capsules should not be opened and should be taken whole.
-Initial dosing for adults is 40 mg per day, and may be increased after a minimum of 3 days to achieve therapeutic effects.
+Initial dosing for adults is 40 mg per day and can be increased after a minimum of 3 days to achieve therapeutic effects.
 A maximum daily dose is 100 mg per day.
-Initial dosing for children older than 6 years and less than 70 kg is 0.5 mg/kg per day.
-Maximum daily dose of 1.4 mg/kg per day or 100 mg, whichever is less.
+Initial dosing for children older than six years and less than 70 kg is 0.5 mg/kg per day.
+The maximum daily dose of 1.4 mg/kg per day or 100 mg, whichever is less.

 Atomoxetine was the first non-stimulant medication to receive FDA approval for the treatment of ADHD.
 Previous medications approved to treat ADHD such as methylphenidate and other amphetamines are all classified as CNS stimulants, they may carry a higher risk of abuse and addiction than atomoxetine.
 Clinical studies of atomoxetine have shown a lack of abuse potential, consistent with preclinical predictions.
-While atomoxetine has been shown to be effective in treating ADHD, many studies have shown stimulant medications have a greater efficacy.
-Also, stimulant medications typically have an almost immediate clinical effect; whereas, atomoxetine may take several weeks for full therapeutic action to be noticed.
+While atomoxetine has demonstrated to be effective in treating ADHD, many studies have shown stimulant medications have greater efficacy.
+Also, stimulant medications typically have an almost immediate clinical effect; whereas, atomoxetine may take several weeks for full noticeable therapeutic action.

-Caution should be used when administering atomoxetine to individuals with hepatic impairment.
+Caution is necessary when administering atomoxetine to individuals with hepatic impairment.
 Mild hepatic impairment requires no dosing adjustments.
-Doses should be decreased to 50% of normal in individuals with moderate hepatic impairment (Child-Pugh class B), and to 25% of normal in individuals with severe hepatic impairment (Child-Pugh class C).
+Doses should decrease to 50% of normal in individuals with moderate hepatic impairment (Child-Pugh class B), and 25% of normal in individuals with severe hepatic impairment (Child-Pugh class C).

 Atomoxetine has a United States (US) boxed warning for suicidal ideation in children and adolescents.
-An analysis of multiple short-term trials revealed an increase in suicidal ideation in children and adolescents treated with Atomoxetine (0.4%) compared to those treated with a placebo (0%).
-Children and adolescents who are started on Atomoxetine should be closely monitored for suicidal ideation and unusual changes in behavior.
-A risk-benefit analysis should always be performed before starting anyone on atomoxetine.
+An analysis of multiple short-term trials revealed an increase in suicidal ideation in children and adolescents treated with atomoxetine (0.4%) compared to those treated with a placebo (0%).
+Children and adolescents who start on atomoxetine require close monitoring for suicidal ideation and unusual changes in behavior.
+Clinicians should always perform a risk-benefit analysis before starting anyone on atomoxetine.